Amelia Dimoldenberg

-Amelia Dimoldenberg (/dɪˈmoʊldənbɜːrg/ dim-OHL-dən-burg; born 30 January 1994) is an English comedian, writer and presenter.
-She is the creator and host of the web series Chicken Shop Date, in which she interviews celebrities in fried chicken restaurants while subjecting them to her sarcastic, deadpan, and awkward sense of humour.
+Amelia Dimoldenberg (/dɪˈmoʊldənbɜːrg/ dih-MOHL-dən-burg; born 30 January 1994) is an English comedian, writer, and presenter.
+She is the creator and host of the web series Chicken Shop Date (2014–present), in which she interviews celebrities in fried chicken restaurants while subjecting them to her sarcastic, deadpan, and awkward sense of humour.

-In 2025, Dimoldenberg was named in Time magazine’s inaugural “TIME100 Creators” list - branded by the publication as the 100 most influential digital voices.
+In 2025, Dimoldenberg was named in Time magazine's inaugural "TIME100 Creators" list, which features the 100 most influential digital content creators.

 Early life and education

 Amelia Dimoldenberg was born on 30 January 1994.
-She is the daughter of retired librarian Linda and public relations executive and longtime Westminster City Council member Paul Dimoldenberg.
+She is the daughter of Paul Dimoldenberg, a former Labour Councillor and public relations executive, who served on Westminster City Council until his retirement in 2026.
 She has a sister, Zoe.
-She is Jewish.
+Dimoldenberg and her family are Jewish.

-Dimoldenberg was raised in Marylebone. and attended St Marylebone School.
-She gained A-levels in English, art, politics, and IT, and later studied for a foundation diploma in Art and Design and a BA in Fashion Communication at Central Saint Martins.
-She graduated in 2017 and received an honorary fellowship in 2024.
+Dimoldenberg was raised in Marylebone, London, and attended St Marylebone School.
+She gained A-levels in English, art, politics, and IT, and later studied for a foundation diploma in Art and Design and a Bachelor of Arts (BA) in Fashion Communication at Central Saint Martins constituent college of the University of the Arts London.
+Graduating in 2017, Dimoldenberg received an honorary fellowship in 2024.

 Career

 Chicken Shop Date

-Chicken Shop Date began as a column written by Dimoldenberg for the youth magazine The Cut (publication), which was based at the Stowe Centre youth club on the Harrow Road.
+Chicken Shop Date began as a column written by Dimoldenberg for The Cut, a publication based at the Stowe Centre youth club on Harrow Road, London.
 It was other members' interest in grime music that led her to interview grime artists, as she wanted to know more about the music, and she began by interviewing "friends of friends".
 Dimoldenberg had the idea to frame the interviews as dates, and the location of a chicken shop was chosen as it was "somewhere you wouldn't usually go on a date".
 The first filmed episode was released in March 2014, featuring a "date" with grime MC Ghetts.

 Each episode takes around 40 minutes to film, with the finished episode being edited down to around ten minutes.
 Dimoldenberg has described her persona in the show as "an exaggerated version" of herself, adding that "in the edit is where the character comes through, we chop and cut things, we make it more awkward".
-While noting that Chicken Shop Date is "not as popular" as American interview formats like Hot Ones, Between Two Ferns, and Carpool Karaoke, Jonah Engel Bromwich of The New York Times has described it as "notable for the way in which it has grown through tapping into a specific subculture" and that "capturing an audience of music enthusiasts has given the show credibility".
+While noting that Chicken Shop Date is "not as popular" as American interview formats like Hot Ones, Between Two Ferns, and Carpool Karaoke, Jonah Engel Bromwich of The New York Times has described it as "notable for the way in which it has grown through tapping into a specific subculture" and that "capturing an audience of music enthusiasts has given the show credibility", in September 2026 she announced the series will be coming to an end.

-Dimoldenberg is known for surprising her chicken shop guests by posing preposterous questions about aspects of their image, art, or public perception.
-For example, Dimoldenberg asked Phoebe Bridgers, a singer who wore a skeleton onesie for the duration of a 2-year tour, if she thinks "dressing as a skeleton is promoting an unhealthy body image?"